jimburton/sudoku/README.md

   isPuzzle :: Puzzle -> Bool
 ```

-that checks if all such extra conditions are met by the given puzzle.
+that checks if the constraints are satisfied.

 #### Examples: